SMOOTH SILKY SKIN

 Hair color and skin type influence the success of laser hair removal.
 The basic principle is that the pigment of the hair, but not the pigment of the skin, should absorb the light.
 The laser should damage only the hair follicle while avoiding damage to the skin.
 Therefore, a contrast between hair and skin color — dark hair and light skin — results in the best outcomes.

 Risks of side effects vary with skin type, hair color, treatment plan and adherence to pre-treatment and post-treatment care.
-The most common side effects of laser hair removal include:
+The most common side effects of laser hair reduction include:

 Skin irritation.
 Temporary discomfort, redness and swelling are possible after laser hair removal.
 Any signs and symptoms typically disappear within several hours.